 Jordan Holl, PhD student

-Background: Ramesh pursued master's in Human Genetics & Molecular & Cellular Biology from Andhra University (India) & from Universidad Autonoma de Madrid (Spain).
-For the master’s internship, he worked on “DNA methylation studies in colorectal cancer”.
+Background: Ramesh pursued his Master's degree in Human Genetics & Molecular & Cellular Biology at Andhra University (India) & from Universidad Autonoma de Madrid (Spain).
+For the Master’s internship, he worked on “DNA methylation studies in colorectal cancer”.

-Research Interests: Cancer Immunotherapy, Cancer Epigenetics, Circulating Tumor Cells, & Biomarkers
+Research Interests: Cancer Immunotherapy, Cancer Epigenetics, Circulating Tumour Cells, & Biomarkers